grimme-lab/xtb/README.md

 Statically linked binaries (Intel Compiler 17.0.7) can be found at the [latest release page](https://github.com/grimme-lab/xtb/releases/latest).
 There is also a version of the shared library, which requires the Math Kernel Library and additional Intel specific libraries to be installed.

-`xtb` is routinely compiled with Intel Parallel Studio 17 on our clusters in Bonn, successful builds on OSX have been performed as well.
+`xtb` is routinely compiled with Intel Parallel Studio 17 and newer on our clusters in Bonn.
-We have not tried to build `xtb` on Windows so far.
-It is also possible to compile `xtb` with GCC (version 8), but we recommend to use binaries compiled with Intel.
+It is also possible to compile `xtb` with GCC (version 7.5 or newer), but we recommend to use binaries compiled with Intel.
+Successful builds on OSX with GCC via homebrew have been performed as well.
+The NVHPC compilers (version 20.9) can be used to compile for CPU and GPU.
+To compile on Windows we recommend the MinGW toolchain (installable with [MSYS2](https://msys2.org)) or, if a POSIX environment is preferred, with [Cygwin](https://cygwin.com).
+It has been reported that `xtb` can be compiled using Intel Fortran on Windows as well, but official support is not yet established.

 This projects supports two build systems, meson and CMake.
 A short guide on the usage of each is given here, follow the linked instructions for a more detailed information ([meson guide](./meson/README.adoc), [CMake guide](./cmake/README.adoc)).